 Sometimes it’s important to recognize that learning a skill might not be fun, but that it’s going to open up tons of opportunity.

 I use Skillshare to learn just about everything that’s not ancient history.
-If you want to check it out for yourself, click the link below and you can get 2 months of Skillshare for free.
+If you want to check it out for yourself, click the link below.

 6.Take jobs to build your skills.